firesurfer/rclcs/README.md

 * String arrays
 * Fixed Arrays - Coming soon
 * Everything else
+* Preinitialized value -> Not coming soon

 ## What is critical at the moment

 * ~~I'm not sure if it's possible to reproduce more complicated messages in C# an directly pass them to the rcl without any conversion.
 A conversion would be possible but would be a waste of resources in the most cases.~~

 * Program crashes at exit
+* Memory handling has to be done manual if using arrays

 ## What has to be done next